redkite-labs/redkitecms-docs/cookbook/the-stage-environment.rst

 Work on the stage environment
 -----------------------------
 The stage environment is accessible using the **stage.php** front controller.
-The best way to interact with it, is to open a new tab on your browser, usual using the **Alt+T combination**, and point the stage environment from there:
+The best way to interact with it, is to open a new tab on your browser, usual using the **t+T combination**, and point the stage environment from there:

 .. code::